Skip to main content

 About

-The Precinct is a single player open world simulation game.
+The Precinct is a single player open world shooter game.
 It was developed by Fallen Tree Games Ltd and was released on May 13, 2025.
-It received positive reviews from players.
+It received neutral reviews from critics and positive reviews from players.

 Skip User Reviews